latex3/latex3.github.io/latex3/index.md

   for documents;
 + 2019: Introduction of the LaTeX development formats to allow people to try out upcoming releases with ease;
-+ 2020: Integration of the LaTeX3 programming layer into the LaTeX format; first use of this layer: a new general hook management for LaTeX; <br>
++ 2020: Integration of the `L3 programming layer` into the LaTeX format; first uses of this layer inside the format: a new general hook management for LaTeX and the `xparse` document commands (formerly available as a package);<br>
-     Interface extensions to NFSS (The LaTeX font selection scheme) to better support modern fonts( OpenType and others).
+     Interface extensions to NFSS (The LaTeX font selection scheme) to better support modern fonts (OpenType and others).

 We also announced at the TUG conference 2020 the start of a multi-year